 Pelican Ridge MHC, Inc., the developer, has certain rights and owns the remaining lots to be sold for new homes, which will also add new association members.

 In August of 2015, IGL Construction purchased the remaining shares of Pelican Ridge Mobile Home Community from Toby and Sylvia Shine.
 Construction of 13 slab on grade homes commenced shortly thereafter.
-Owners Josh and Melissa Nelson, Jerry and Candie Nelson, Kellie Beneke and Todd Krukow are excited to continue to develop and enhance the community.

 Provide affordable living for our residents and support amenities that make Pelican Ridge an enjoyable Okoboji quality of life experience.